Tales of Neal Taylor: Remembering His Legacy

 “I met Neal a long time ago when he worked at Dunall’s store on Hollister in Goleta.
 I bought a pair of khakis and wrote a check.
 Neal noticed that we both spelled our name the same way and, Neal being Neal, started talking about things.

-Not only did he have a great slide presentation but he also gave a fly casting demo which wowed the students, he was a World Champion Fly Caster for several years running so he had a basket of trick to show including putting a fly in a paper cup from across the room, cutting a small strip of paper held by a student between two hands and taking a cigaret sized roll of paper held in a student’s teeth.
-He was a real showman with a wealth of knowledge of the out-of-doors.
+Not only did he have a great slide presentation but he also gave a fly casting demo which wowed the students.
+He was a World Champion Fly Caster for several years running.
+He had a basket of trick to show including putting a fly in a paper cup from across the room, cutting a small strip of paper held by a student between two hands and taking a ciggarette sized roll of paper held in a student’s teeth.
+He was a real showman with a wealth of knowledge of the outdoors.

 He would tell about his childhood and visiting the area of the river before there was Cachuma Lake.
 He and his brother would roam around by the river and acquire knowledge he would use later in his life.
 He told of the numerous populations of Steelhead Trout in the river, so many that farmers were able to pitchfork them into their wagons to be used as fertilizers on their fields.